 In 1959, the church contemplated merging with the Chelmsford Street church in Lowell, but decided against it.

-In 1963, the mortgage on the parsonage was burned and a Christian Education Building, named for Dr. Frank T. Littorin, was built.
-In November, 1964, the Lewis property to the rear of the church was purchased for future expansion.
+In 1963, the mortgage on the parsonage was burned and a Christian Education Building, named for Dr. Frank expansion.
 In 1965, the vestry of the church was renovated for new classrooms.